Obstructive Sleep Apnea Myths & Facts

 In more serious conditions, obstructive sleep apnea could lead to cardiovascular issues.
 Due to sudden drops in blood oxygen levels, obstructive sleep apnea could increase one’s blood pressure and lead to an increased risk for heart disease.
 It may also cause abnormal heart rhythms due to inconsistencies with inconsistent oxygen supply.

 Though sleep apnea can have serious, adverse effects on your health, it is a treatable condition.
 To treat obstructive sleep apnea, it is important to fully understand the condition, know the facts, and recognize the signs and symptoms so that you can seek the treatment necessary.
-Here we take a look at the myths and facts about obstructive sleep apnea.
+Here we take a look at obstructive sleep apnea facts and myths.

 Myth #1: I don’t snore, so I don’t have sleep apnea.